Can the full body workout you recommended for middle-aged

 to minimize any muscle building effects, although less fat may

-be utilized for the hours following weight training.
-If an aerobic
+be utilized hours following weight training.
+If an aerobic exercise

-exercise and nutrition program is sufficient enough to lose fat,
+and nutrition program is sufficient enough to lose fat, a moderate

-a moderate repetition range with a progressively heavier weight
+repetition range with progressively heavier weight will accelerate

-will accelerate fat loss with a toning effect.
-If the development
+fat loss with a toning effect.
+If the development of a muscle

-of a muscle group out paces fat loss, the bulking effect is often
+group out paces fat loss, the bulking effect is often only temporary

-only temporary since additional calories can be expended as the
+since additional calories can be expended as the body becomes

-body becomes more conditioned.
-Alternatively the weight training
+more conditioned.
+Alternatively, if the weight training exercise(s)

-exercise(s) for that particular muscle can be ceased altogether
+for that particular muscle can be ceased altogether, the amount

-the amount of fat loss is not adequate to counter the development
+of fat loss is not adequate to counter the development of the

-of the particular muscle groups.
-The muscle will then atrophy
+particular muscle groups.
+The muscle will then atrophy to a pre-exercise

-to a pre-exercise girth within months.
-Higher repetitions training
+girth within months.
+Higher repetitions training may be later

 Also see other Women's